railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :name: Tax Name, char, required

-    *This name will be used to be displayed on reports*
+    *This name will be displayed on reports*